wannesm/dtaidistance/README.md

 # Time Series Distances

-Experimental library for time series distances used in the [DTAI Research Group](https://dtai.cs.kuleuven.be).
+Library for time series distances (e.g. Dynamic Time Warping) used in the [DTAI Research Group](https://dtai.cs.kuleuven.be).
+The library offers a pure Python implementation and a faster implementation in C.

 ## Installation

+This packages is available on PyPI:

+    $ pip install dtaidistance

-The library can be used as a pure Python implementation.
-If you need a faster version of the algorithms you can make use of the included C algorithms.
-You might need to run `make build` or `python setup.py build_ext --inplace` to compile the included library first.
+In case the C based version is not available, you might need to run `make build` or `python setup.py build_ext --inplace` to compile the included library first.

+The source code is available at [github.com/wannesm/dtaidistance](https://github.com/wannesm/dtaidistance).

 ## Usage